Weak-signal extraction enabled by deep-neural-network denoising of diffraction data: Result section

 \subsection{Deep neural-network architectures and training}

-We implement two different neural-network architectures referred to as VDSR~\cite{kim_accurate_2016} and IRUNet~\cite{gil_zuluaga_blind_2021}.
-Both networks use a residual learning approach to extract the noise-free data from its noisy variant~\cite{Zhang2017,he_deep_2016}.
-A schematic illustration of the working principle of the denoising networks is shown in Figure~\ref{fig:denoising_schematic}(a-c).
-LC frames serve as an input to a deep CNN.
-The network then learns the intrinsic features of the input, and produces a denoised output.
-The two network architectures use 20 convolutional layers with 64 filters each and a kernel size of 3.
-While the VDSR architecture relies on stacking many convolutional layers, the IRUNet architecture combines a deep convolutional network with an encoder/decoder framework.
-An Adam optimizer~\cite{kingma_adam_2017} with the AMSGrad variant~\cite{reddi_convergence_2019} is used for training the networks and to improve convergence.
-All the frames are normalized to have values between 0 and 1 before feeding them into the neural networks.
-During training, we apply data augmentation in the form of randomly flipping the frames in the $\ell$ direction (Figure ~\ref{fig:denoising_schematic}(e)).
-Additional information on the networks as well as training and performance measures are provided in the methods section.
+We implement two neural-network architectures referred to as VDSR~\cite{kim_accurate_2016} and IRUNet~\cite{gil_zuluaga_blind_2021} -- see \mbox{Figure~\ref{fig:denoising_schematic}(a-c)} for a schematic illustration.
+The networks learn the intrinsic features of the LC input frames, and produce a denoised output using the HC frames as reference.
+The VDSR architecture relies on stacking many convolutional layers and uses a residual learning approach to extract the noise-free data from its noisy variant~\cite{Zhang2017,he_deep_2016}.
+The IRUNet architecture combines convolutional layers with an encoder/decoder framework, utilizing skip connections to reduce the vanishing gradient problem and increase accuracy.
+An Adam optimizer~\cite{kingma_adam_2017} with the AMSGrad variant~\cite{reddi_convergence_2019} is used to improve convergence.
+All frames are normalized by their total intensity, ensuring equal scaling between LC and HC frames.
+During training, we apply data augmentation in the form of mirroring the frames along the $\ell$ and $k$ direction, and randomly adjusting the global brightness of the frames.
+Additional information can be found in the methods section.

-Projections of X-ray diffraction data into one-dimensional reciprocal-momentum-dependent scans are shown in \mbox{Figure}~\ref{fig:denoising_schematic}(f-h).
-In this particular example, the background-subtracted intensity through the CDW ordering vector is plotted with projections along $h$, $k$, and $\ell$.
-A sequence of denoised frames along the $h$ direction is shown in Figure~\ref{fig:denoising_schematic}(e).
-The denoised output -- including the CDW signal along the three reciprocal space directions -- illustrates the benefit of the denoising network applied on the LC data.
-The results shown in Figure~\ref{fig:denoising_schematic} are obtained upon applying the trained neural network on previously unseen data (separate test set).